 At Jon’s urging, she dismounted.

-R’bekah allowed herself to be guided forward, Jon’than following in her wake.
+Rebekah allowed herself to be guided forward, Jonathan following in her wake.
 She recognized the Royal Midwife, Kennah Beecher, tending all three royal children.

 Gregory and Ellyth Locke were chatting with their son, Danyth.

-Sagen and Melyssa came out to meet them, smiling, causing alarm bells to sound in R’bekah’s mind.
+Sagen and Melyssa came out to meet them, smiling, causing alarm bells to sound in Rebekah’s mind.

 What do they want now?

-“Before we eat,” Sagen grinned wickedly, “I’ve never had the opportunity to properly introduce all you people to each other.
-It’s way beyond time that I did so.
-Therefore, please get yourself something to drink and nibble on, then I shall correct my woeful oversight, and after that we’ll all wile away the afternoon.”
+“Before we eat,” Sagen grinned wickedly, “I’ve never had the opportunity to properly introduce you all to each other.
+It’s way beyond time I did so.
+Therefore, please get yourself something to eat and drink, then I shall correct my woeful oversight.
+After that, we’ll all wile away the afternoon.”

-R’bekah and Jon’than bowed indicating their agreement, then were herded to a circle of chairs set in the shade.
+Rebekah and Jonathan bowed indicating their agreement, then were herded to a circle of chairs set in the shade.
 The only thing that struck her as odd was that the Royal Midwife was seated with them.

 “Before I start, I have one more restriction to place on everyone here, “Sagen announced.
-“Once my minstrel, Dwain, has done his job no one – that includes you, Jon – gets to hit me.
-Not only would my guards object, but what you’re all about to learn is something I only became aware of very, very recently… and before you jump to conclusions, Baroness R’bekah, yes, it does concern your missing daughter.”
+“Once my minstrel is done, no one – that includes you, Jon – gets to hit me.
+Not only would my guards object, but what you’re about to learn is something I only became aware of very, very recently.
+Before you jump to conclusions, Baroness Rebekah, yes, it does concern your missing daughter.”

 “Dwain, you may commence.”

-“Your Majesties, your Graces, Lords, Ladies and others, it is my honor and privilege to present R’bekah, Baroness of Myhufri, and mother to Dav’d and Sarah.”
+“Your Majesties, your Graces, Lords, Ladies and others, it is my honor and privilege to present Rebekah, Baroness of Myhufri, and mother to David and Sarah.”